oppoic/JSONViewer/README.md

 # JSONViewer

+## current Branch
+Source code of JSONViewer Chrome Extension.

 ## Description
 format several JSON documents in one window, depends to your screen width, up to 6.

-## master Branch
-Source code of JSONViewer Chrome Extension.

 ## Preview
 ![Preview](/pic/jsonviewer.png)